dreab8/JdbcSession/README.md

 ## Granularity of the JDBC abstraction API

 First and foremost is the API we want to expose from a JdbcSession.
 I did 2 approaches to compare/contract styles.
-The first approach (org.hibernate.jdbc package) largely follows what we have in Hibernate today; a very granular low-level API.
+The first approach (org.hibernate.resource2.jdbc package) largely follows what we have in Hibernate today; a very granular low-level API.
 The client of this API is expected to make a lot of decisions, make a lot of "little" calls based on those decisions and do a lot of error handling.
 In many ways what we have is a *very* thin wrapper over JDBC.
 For example, using JDBC directly we would have code like: